Carl Barât: Acting and TV

-In 2005, Barât and his friend, Adam Green of The Moldy Peaches appeared in a documentary following the pair on a night out in London.
+In 2005, Barât and his friend, Adam Green of the Moldy Peaches appeared in a documentary following the pair on a night out in London.

 On 7 July 2006, Barât announced that he would become the fifth mentor in the Road to V competition, which involved a UK search for the best unsigned music talent in the UK, with the winner opening V Festival in either Chelmsford or Staffordshire.

 In 2008, he acted in the British film Telstar, in the role of rock 'n' roll singer Gene Vincent.
 The film premiered at the London Film Festival on 25 October 2008 and was released on 19 June 2009.
 He also featured in an advertisement for BBC Two's The Culture Show, being asked about British culture.
 A longer version of his interview can be found on the Culture Show website.

 In May 2009 Barât featured as himself in a pilot episode for Svengali, alongside former manager Alan McGee and Welsh actor Jonathan Owen, and went on to appear as himself in the film version of Svengali (2013), directed by John Hardwick.
 On 25 August 2009, a short video entitled "Two British Dudes" featuring Barât and fellow musician Har Mar Superstar was released on crappyholidays.net.

 In January 2010, he appeared in the stage play Fool For Love alongside actress Sadie Frost.
 The play ran until March 2010 at Riverside Studios in Hammersmith, London.

 Barât also narrated a new artist documentary, Mark Donne's The Rime of the Modern Mariner.
 The film had its world premiere at St Anne's Church in Limehouse, East London, during the ninth East End Film Festival.
 Barât's former Dirty Pretty Things bandmate Anthony Rossomando composed the score for the film.

 Barât made his opera debut in 2012, as Nero in Pop'pea at the Théâtre du Châtelet in Paris; the show was a rock adaptation of Il Nerone.
 In the same year he played the role of Gavin Metcalf in Dan Turner's film The Man Inside, and had a cameo appearance on the BBC Three TV series Dead Boss.

 Personal life

 In 2005, Barât underwent surgery to remove a tumour behind his ear and spent several weeks recovering from the operation.
 The tumour and resulting surgery left him partially deaf.

 Barât's girlfriend, Edie Langley, gave birth to the couple's first child, a boy named Eli on 9 December 2010.
 Their second son, Ramone, was born on 26 August 2014.
-Barât lives with his family in Muswell Hill, North London.
+Barât lives with his family in Margate, Kent.

 In 2012, Barât was awarded an honorary doctorate by the University of Winchester for his contribution to the arts.